Rebuild of the ISC Bulletin

 Request for assistance

 The current relocation project also presents a unique opportunity to include data not available to the ISC at the time of original analysis as well as data from temporary deployments of the past.
 Especially valuable are those deployments made in the areas not usually covered by permanent networks.
 Hence ISC announces a window of opportunity to introduce parametric datasets of hypocentres and station picks into the ISC Bulletin.
 We shall make every effort to make sure that users of the ISC Bulletin will be assisted in appropriate referencing of the original bulletin data, whether it is to credit an institution, network or particular article in a scientific journal.
-It is also important to know that the new Bulletin will only be released to the community in June 2014, so there is plenty of time to publish your results prior to your data release.
+It is also important to know that the new Bulletin will be released to the community with a delay, so there is plenty of time to publish your results prior to your data release.

 Do you have an earthquake Catalogue from a past deployment?
 Does it include station picks?
 Are station positions known?
 Was the clock right?